CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

    * **How to find your Game folder?** Follow the [instructions here](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335) in the link - BUT click **"Browse Local Files..."** instead of "Verify integrity of game files..." as the last step.

 2. Afterwards extract the content of the **"HandyUpgrades_CabbageCrow.zip"** from the [latest Release](https://github.com/CabbageCrow/HandyUpgrades/releases/latest) into the new **"Plugin" folder**
 (This zip-archive contains 2 .dll files.
-You can overwrite the old ones, if you have any.)
+You can overwrite the old ones, if you have any.
+Make sure that there is only one version of "HandyUpgrades_CabbageCrow" in the folder.)

 3. Access the content of the mod by using the **Vacpack Upgrade Terminal**.
    There are two new Category-Tabs.
 With the rightmost you can activate Handy Upgrade Packages and by the middle one you can activate the actual Handy Upgrades.